6 Common Onsite Mistakes That Hurt Your SEO Efforts

 As you can see, the tool picked up 22 near duplicates for one cluster.
 As it turns out, they come from the website’s blog page.
 As of this writing, the blog page runs for 21 pages, including the landing page.
 Duplicate number 22 is a copy of the landing page itself.

 The difference is that the first URL has a canonical tag, allowing Googlebot to know which copy of the page to index and which to ignore.
 You can see its effects, as the canonical page has a far higher Page Rating (PR) than the one without.

 Another acceptable method of managing duplicates is a 301 redirect, which experts recommend for handling the HTTPS and WWW dilemma.
 By redirecting duplicates to the primary page or site, they bring any inbound links they’ve earned as duplicates.

 These methods are preferable over preventing crawlers from accessing duplicate content.
 Search engines need to see every page on the site to make a sound judgment when faced with duplicates.
 As mentioned earlier, Google neither rewards nor penalises duplicate content, but it’ll know something’s up when you try to hide them.

+- No alt tags.
 Image search has grown cleverer through the years.
 It all began with a spike in demand to see Jennifer Lopez’s green Versace gown, which she wore at the Grammy Awards in 2000.
 Today, searching for “jennifer lopez green dress” is easy as pie for Google.